Thelumss/Parking_lot_management-system-uge-10-11/README.md

 ```
 run ng serve --open
 ```
-or
+to start the frontend and open the window in the browser or
 ```
 run ng serve
 ```
+to simpley start the frontend
+to start the b
 ## Help

 We don't have any help files for this project yet.